JamieBort/Learning-Directory/Git/security/README.md

 [About version updates for dependencies](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates#about-version-updates-for-dependencies)

 > You enable Dependabot version updates by checking a dependabot.yml configuration file in to ...

+- There can be a `dependabot.yml` file that is used to configure dependency version updates.

 Default: Disabled